 This Tabletop Tuesday is the final in my short series of how I painted my M2E Seamus crew, looking at the Madame Mortis, the corpulent cadaver, the dead dame herself, Madame Sybelle.

-The new plastic Sybelle model was great fun to paint, particularly the skin since there’s so much of it (that sounded less creepy before I wrote it down…).
 I used the same techniques I’d used on my Rotten Belles, working up from Army Painter Warpaints Tanned Flesh to a Barbarian Flesh highlight, then mixing it with Games Workshop’s Elf Flesh for another highlight before the final highlight of pure Elf Flesh followed by a liberal wash of Lavado Fleshtone Shade.
 Given the expanse of area and the depth sculpted in, the wash really helps to bring out the definition of the model, and makes her a great centrepiece to stand out from the Belles.

 Her tights were done in Games Workshop’s Midnight Blue to keep the thematic colour running, and I chose to do her corset in purple rather than green – again, this followed the same process as painting the Belle’s dresses.
 I did paint the feather in her mask in green, though, so she slightly stands out as the only one with both green and purple.